aquarial/algefrogger/README.md

 # AlgeFrogger

-AlgeFrogger is a collaborative final with Wuble for Ap Computer Programming.
+AlgeFrogger is a collaborative final with Wuble for AP Computer Programming.

 The project is in progress.